Skip to navigation Skip to content

 • is present in Australia

-In some cases, if the application date is before 1 January 2019, the system is not calculating the NARWP from the correct start date.
+Note: in some cases, if the application date is before 1 January 2019, the system is not calculating the NARWP from the correct start date for FTB claims.

 Claiming FTB while overseas

 A person can generally claim and be granted FTB while temporarily outside Australia.
-A person will not be eligible for FTB if they are overseas and any of the following apply, the:
+A person will not be eligible for FTB if they are overseas and any of the following apply, the customer is:

-• customer is overseas for more than 6 weeks and absence is not due to deployment.
+• overseas for more than 6 weeks and absence is not due to deployment.
 See Discretion to extend portability period

-• customer is the holder of a certain temporary protection-type visa
+• the holder of a certain temporary protection-type visa

-• customer is the holder of a Partner Provisional type visa (PPV) and is not overseas for an approved reason (for example, acute family crisis)
+• the holder of a Partner Provisional type visa (PPV) (subclass 309 or 820) and is not overseas for an approved reason (for example, acute family crisis)

-• customer is the holder of a PPV and has been overseas for any reason for more than 6 weeks
+• the holder of a PPV and has been overseas for any reason for more than 6 weeks

-A person can generally claim and be granted PPL or DAP while they are temporarily outside Australia.
-A person will not be eligible for PPL or DAP if they are overseas and any of the following apply, the:
+A person can generally claim and be granted PPL while temporarily outside Australia.
+A person will not be eligible for PPL if they are overseas and any of the following apply, the customer:

-• customer is the holder of a certain temporary protection-type visa
+• is the holder of a certain temporary protection-type visa

-• customer is the holder of a Partner Provisional type visa (PPV) and is not overseas for an approved reason (for example, acute family crisis)
+• is the holder of a Partner Provisional type visa (PPV) (subclass 309 or 820) and is not overseas for an approved reason (for example, acute family crisis)

-• customer is the holder of a certain PPV and has been overseas for any reason for more than 6 weeks
+• is the holder of a PPV and has been overseas for any reason for more than 6 weeks

 Stillborn Baby Payment (SBP)